 It’s the first question retail leaders face after experiencing a data breach.
-The answer varies greatly, depending on the department’s response plan.
+The answer varies greatly, depending on the department’s retail data breach response plan.

 Ecommerce and other types of online companies are not the only types of businesses at risk of encountering a data breach.
 In August 2019, Business Insider reported that 19 online and brick-and-mortar retailers and consumer companies had experienced data breaches since January 2018 due to flaws in payment systems.